Contracts are renewed on a 1, 2, or 3 year basis.

 If surveying participants is not possible, please complete the report using your observations and comments from program participants.

 Should your program have a surplus for the reporting year, you are invited to request a carry over to be used in the upcoming fiscal year.
-Your annual report must show this surplus, and the surplus must be requested by May 15th prior to submitting the budget for the upcoming fiscal year.
+Your annual report must show this surplus, and the surplus carry over must be requested by May 15th, prior to submitting the budget for the upcoming fiscal year.

 Note that surplus carry-overs will only be considered for one-time-only investments to your program.
 A surplus cannot be incorporated into the programs annual operating budget and used for annual expenses.

-To request a surplus carry-over, please contact your Grant Coordinator and provide the following information:
+To request a surplus carry-over, please contact your Grant Coordinator and provide the following information, by May 15th: